kmadjei/MilestoneProject-UserCentricFrontEndDevelopment/README.md

     1. By directly injecting HTML code into the **W3C HTML Validator** you can verify it passes HTML5 markup requirements
         - Results shows no errors or warnings found

+3. **Device Responsiveness**
+    1. Once project is deployed, using chrome or any browser of your choice , right click on the page and select inspect or push **F12** on your keyboard
+    2. On chrome - I utilized breakpoints to view my website for different screen devices
+    3. I proceeded to write the media queries:
+        1. The about section was changed to a 1 column view on mobile devices
+        2. The footer section containing **_container_** class was adjusted to one column view using the grid display for mobile view
+        3. The header utilized bootstrap classes so no query was required for it
+        4. A responsive text using `vw` was utilized for the Home page text for views less than 475px

+4. **Broken Link Test**
+    - While the project was deployed live, I proceeded to click through the navigation links, social, links, Project Links, and the coding challenge links to make sure they operated how they should
+        - Navigation links directed user to desired page
+        - All other links open new window tab when clicked

 ### User Stories Testing

 1. As a new user I want to be able to clearly navigate the page